Integralist/integralist.co.uk/content/page/resume.md

 - **What**: Moved to 'Core Infra' (specifically the Infra Edge) team.
   **Why**: To increase the security and resilience of our Edge.
-  **Impact**: Everyone in Core Infra was very excited to have me onboard.
+  **Impact**: Excitement from everyone in Core Infra to have me onboard.
 Seems my reputation preceded me ❤️

 ### 2018

-- **What**: I replaced BuzzFeed's use of NGINX+ (a very expensive commercial product that was being used as part of a critical piece of BuzzFeed's infrastructure) with the open-source equivalent.
+- **What**: I replaced BuzzFeed's use of NGINX+ (an expensive commercial product used as part of a critical piece of BuzzFeed's infrastructure) with the open-source version.
   **Why**: This was a [hack week project](../../pdfs/hackweek_2018_nginx.pdf).
-It took one day to implement the changes, one day to test and verify behaviours in a staging environment, followed by a quick rollout to production.
+It took one day to develop the changes, one day to test and verify behaviours in a staging environment, followed by a quick rollout to production.
   **Impact**: This saved the organization $60,000 a year in licensing fees.

 - **What**: Designed and co-implemented new authentication system built in Python on top of AWS Cognito.
-  **Why**: Decommission our legacy authentication system which was tightly coupled to a 10yr+ monolithic Perl application.
+  **Why**: We needed to decommission a legacy authentication system coupled to a 10yr+ monolithic Perl application.
   **Impact**: Enabled more services to offer authentication, thus allowing more community driven features across our products.

 - **What**: Built a Python package that wraps scrypt.
   **Why**: Provide a consistent interface when requiring a hashing function.
-  **Impact**: Engineers unfamiliar with the particulars of various security protocols (e.g. the various hashing mechanisms or the difference to encryption) could safely utilise hashing without having to understand the implementation.
+  **Impact**: Engineers unfamiliar with security protocols (e.g. hashing mechanisms or the difference between that and encryption) could use hashing without having to understand the implementation.

-- **What**: Helped promote the benefits of Kim Scott's 'Radical Candor', Marshall Rosenberg's 'Nonviolent Communication' and Fred Kofman's 'Authentic Communication' to various teams across BuzzFeed.
+- **What**: Helped promote the benefits of Kim Scott's 'Radical Candor', Marshall Rosenberg's 'Nonviolent Communication' and Fred Kofman's 'Authentic Communication' to different teams across BuzzFeed.
   **Why**: Effective, clear and compassionate communication benefits everyone.
-  **Impact**: Teams were becoming more productive as the confidence to give the most appropriate and direct feedback necessary to catch both interpersonal issues and team concerns happened much more quickly.
+  **Impact**: Teams were becoming more productive with the increased confidence to give the most appropriate and direct feedback necessary to catch both interpersonal issues and address team concerns.

 - **What**: Introduced Wednesday lunch videos/presentations.
   **Why**: To motivate and inspire our development teams.
   **Impact**: People had fun listening to interesting topics (not all tech related), and having a source of conversation and discussion beyond the lunch hour and in some cases helped to inspire changes that fed back into the company.

 - **What**: Designed and implemented a Python Tornado web handler decorator responsible for acquiring/caching/revalidating an asymmetrical public key.
-  **Why**: To protect services from unauthenticated access (the public key was used to sign JWTs provided by an authentication proxy we had built previously in Go).
+  **Why**: To protect services from unauthenticated access (the public key used to sign JWTs provided by an authentication proxy we had built in Go).
-  **Impact**: Helped engineers to quickly integrate with our custom built authentication service and provide a consistent experience across the platform.
+  **Impact**: Helped engineers to integrate with our custom built authentication service and provide a consistent experience across the platform.

-- **What**: Co-designed and co-implemented a Go based reverse proxy acting as an authentication layer in front of BuzzFeed services.
+- **What**: Co-designed and co-implemented a Go based reverse proxy acting as an authentication layer infront of BuzzFeed services.
   **Why**: Part of a plan to decommission our legacy authentication system.
-  **Impact**: The use of JWTs helped to implement a stateless system for providing authenticated access to services, thus making the system easier to reason about, and enabled teams to decouple themselves from our legacy Perl stack.
+  **Impact**: The use of JWTs helped to develop a stateless system for providing authenticated access to services, thus making the system easier to reason about, and enabled teams to decouple themselves from our legacy Perl stack.

 ### 2017